sintefore/TimeStruct.jl/docs/src/contribute.md

 ## [File a bug report](@id con-bug_rep)

-One approach to contributing to `TimeStruct` is through filing a bug report as an *[issue](https://github.com/sintefore/TimeStruct.jl/issues/new)* when unexpected behaviour is occurring.
+One approach to contributing to `TimeStruct` is by filing a bug report as an *[issue](https://github.com/sintefore/TimeStruct.jl/issues/new)* when unexpected behavior is occurring.

-When filing a bug report, please follow the following guidelines:
+When filing a bug report, please follow these guidelines:

-1. be certain that the bug is a bug and originating in `TimeStruct`:
+1. Be certain that the bug is a bug and originates in `TimeStruct`:
     - If the problem is within the results of your optimization problem, please be certain that your optimization model is correctly set up.
-    - If the problem is only appearing for specific solvers, it is most likely not a bug in `TimeStruct`, but instead a problem of the solver wrapper for `MathOptInterface`.
+    - If the problem only appears for specific solvers, it is most likely not a bug in `TimeStruct`, but instead a problem with the solver wrapper for `MathOptInterface`.
       In this case, please contact the developers of the corresponding solver wrapper.
-2. label the issue as bug, and
+2. Label the issue as a bug, and
-3. provide a minimum working example of a case in which the bug occurs.
+3. Provide a minimum working example of a case in which the bug occurs.
-   This minimum working example _**should**_ not be based on a potential application of `TimeStruct`.
+   This minimum working example _**should not**_ be based on a potential application of `TimeStruct`.
-   Instead, it is important to focus purely on how `TimeStruct` is behaving when the bug occurs.
+   Instead, it is important to focus purely on how `TimeStruct` behaves when the bug occurs.

 ## [Feature requests](@id con-feat_req)

-Although `TimeStruct` was designed with the aim of flexibility with respect to incorporation of different time structures, it sometimes still requires additional features.
+Although `TimeStruct` was designed with the aim of flexibility with respect to incorporating different time structures, it sometimes still requires additional features.
 Feature requests can be achieved through two approaches:

-1. create an issue describing the aim of the feature request and
+1. Create an issue describing the aim of the feature request, and
-2. incorporate the feature request through a fork of the repository and open a pull request.
+2. Incorporate the feature request through a fork of the repository and open a pull request.

 ### [Create an Issue](@id con-feat_req-issue)

 Creating a new *[issue](https://github.com/sintefore/TimeStruct.jl/issues/new)* for a feature request is our standard approach for contributing to `TimeStruct`.
-Due to the modularity of `TimeStruct`'s individual time structures, it is not necessarily straight forward to understand how to best incorporate required features into the framework without breaking existing time structures.
+Due to the modularity of `TimeStruct`'s individual time structures, it is not necessarily straightforward to understand how to best incorporate required features into the framework without breaking existing time structures.

-When creating a new issue as feature request, please follow the the following guidelines.
+When creating a new issue as a feature request, please follow these guidelines:

 1. **Reason for the feature**: Please describe the reasoning for the feature request.
 What functionality do you require in `TimeStruct`?
 2. **Required outcome**: What should be the outcome when including the feature and what should be the minimum requirements of the outcome?